giadasponzilli/react-portfolio-giadaSponzilli/README.md

 ![alt text](src/assets/images/screencapture-giadasponzilli-github-io-react-portfolio-giadaSponzilli-contact-2024-02-29-12_01_00.png)

 ## Installation <a id="installation"></a>
-This code can be installed clicking on the "Code" green button above and git cloning the SSH to your local terminal.
+This code can be installed by clicking on the "Code" green button above and git cloning the SSH to your local terminal.
-When the project is open in you editor install all required packages by running:
+When the project is open in your editor install all required packages by running:
 `npm i`.
 Once all packages are installed, you can start the development server by running: `npm run dev`.